hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/authenticate.md

   console.info(`Challenge "${authChallengeState.id}" has been created and sent to the front-end.`);
 }
 ```
-Once the QR code is presented to the user for scanning with their mobile wallet,
+Once the QR code gets presented to the user for scanning with their mobile wallet,
-front-end app could call an endpoint to track the challenge state and wait for
+the front-end app could call an endpoint to track the challenge state and wait for
 the response.

 ```js